adelowo/portfolio/_posts/2017-07-21-roundtripper-go.md

 > You don't have to make use of a RoundTripper for this as (inside a handler) you can check the cache for the existence of an item before you make the `HTTP`
 > request at all.
 But with a RoundTripper implementation, ___you are probably distributing responsibilities properly___<sup>[0]</sup>

-- Adding appropiate (authorization) headers to the request as need be...
+- Adding appropriate (authorization) headers to the request as need be...
 An example that readily comes to mind is [google/go-github][google_github_client], a Golang client for Github's api.
 Some part of Github's api require the request be authenticated, some don't.
 By default, the library doesn't handle authentication, it uses a default HTTP client, if you need to be able to access authenticated sections of the api, you bring your own HTTP client along, for example with `oauth2` protected endpoints..
 So how does this concern Round tripping, there is this [ghinstallation][ghinstallation_lib] that allows you authenticate Github apps with go-github.
 If you look at it's codebase, all it does is provide an `http.Client` that implements `http.RoundTripper`.
-After which it set the appropiate headers (and values) in the `RoundTrip` method.
+After which it set the appropriate headers (and values) in the `RoundTrip` method.

 -  Rate limiting.
-This is quite similiar to the above, maybe you have a ___bucket___ where you keep the number of connections you have made recently.
+This is quite similar to the above, maybe you have a ___bucket___ where you keep the number of connections you have made recently.
 You check if you are still in acceptable ___standing with the API___ and decide if you should make the request, pull back from making the request or scheduling it to run in future.

 - Whatever have you..
 [Maybe not](https://godoc.org/pkg/net/http/#RoundTripper).